SDL-Hercules-390/hyperion/readme/README.HDL.md

 END_RESOLVER_SECTION;
 ```

-The device section is to register device drivers with hercules.
-It associates device types with device handlers
+The device section is to register device drivers with Hercules.
+It associates device types with device handlers.

-If a device handler is not registered for a specific device type then and a loadable mode with the name of "hdtxxxx" (where xxxx is the device type) exists then that module is loaded
+If a device handler is not registered for a specific device type then and a loadable mode with the name of "hdtxxxx" exists (where xxxx is the device type), then that module is loaded.

-Search order:
+**Search order:**

-1) The most recently registered (ie loaded) device of the requested device type.
+1. The most recently registered (i.e. loaded) device of the requested device type.
-2) Device driver in external loadable module, where the module name is hdtxxxx (where xxxx is the device type i.e. module name hdtlcs for device type LCS or hdt2703 for device type 2703)
+2. Device driver in external loadable module, where the module name is hdtxxxx (where xxxx is the device type i.e. module name `hdtlcs` for device type LCS or `hdt2703` for device type 2703)
-3) If the device is listed in the alias table [hdteq.c](/hdteq.c) then external module hdtyyyy will be loaded, where yyyy is the base name as listed in hdteq.c.
+3. If the device is listed in the alias table [hdteq.c](../hdteq.c) then external module hdtyyyy will be loaded, where yyyy is the base name as listed in hdteq.c.

 The device name is always mapped to lower case when searching for loadable modules.

-The device section is optional
+The device section is optional.
 */
 ```
 HDL_DEVICE_SECTION;